MrBunsy/EPrints-OAPiwik/README.md

-# OpenAIRE Piwik tracker for EPrints.
+# OpenAIRE Matomo tracker for EPrints.

-* Record usage data for OpenAIRE usage statistics.
+* Record usage data for OpenAIRE usage statistics in compliance with the COUNTER Code of Practice and the EOSC Beyond Interoperability Guidelines for Accounting Research Products.
 * Contact repositoryusagestats@openaire.eu to request OpenAIRE Piwik Site ID and the Authentication Token.
 * Copyleft 2017.
 Rudjer Boskovic Institute <http://www.irb.hr> and OpenAIRE <http://openaire.eu> Released to the public domain (or CC0 depending on your juristiction).
 * USE OF THIS EXTENSION IS ENTIRELY AT YOUR OWN RISK.